 Not all powerful Viking women needed a sword in their hand.
 Some exerted authority through diplomacy, religion, or political cunning.
 Leadership in Norse society could take many forms, and women found pathways to influence that did not always require direct combat.

 While women did not typically vote or hold formal office in the Thing (the governing assembly), they could appear as plaintiffs, defendants, witnesses, and sometimes as the sponsors of legal actions.
 Women from powerful families could influence outcomes behind the scenes.
 The Icelandic sagas are full of examples of women who drive legal feuds, demand vengeance, or broker peace.
 Unnr (or Aud) the Deep-Minded, a 9th-century Norse settler of Iceland, is a striking example.
 After losing her husband and son in battle, she had a ship built secretly, gathered her family and followers, and sailed to the Orkney Islands, where she married off her granddaughters and established a dynasty.
 She then settled in Iceland and distributed land to her followers.
 Unnr acted as a chieftain in all but formal title, leading her people across the sea and founding a settlement.
 She is remembered as one of the most important early settlers of Iceland.
+Her example shows that a woman could exercise authority that was indistinguishable from that of a male chieftain.

-The Role of Women in Exploration and Migration
+Women in Viking Exploration and Settlement

 Viking expansion across the North Atlantic—from the Shetland and Orkney Islands to the Faroes, Iceland, Greenland, and briefly Vinland (Newfoundland)—was not a purely male enterprise.
 Women were essential to these colonizing ventures.